-As we all know, leveling up is the most important thing in FFXIV as it allows you to take on new quests, start new jobs, unlock dungeons, and more.
-But, in later levels especially, grinding up to the next can feel like a massive chore.
-Here are the best ways to level up in Final Fantasy 14.
+Leveling up is one of the most important things you can do in FFXIV.
+It allows you to improve your character so that you can take on new quests, start new jobs, unlock dungeons, and more.
+However, in later levels especially, grinding up to the next can feel like a massive chore.
+Here are the best ways to level up fast in Final Fantasy XIV.

 - How to level up fast in FFXIV